y-scope/clp/docs/src/dev-guide/building-core/index.md

 * [Ubuntu 20.04](ubuntu-focal-deps-install)
 * [Ubuntu 22.04](ubuntu-jammy-deps-install)

 Want to build natively on an OS not listed here?
-You can file a [feature request][5].
+You can file a [feature request][feature-req].

 #### Docker Environment